brill-software/brill_server/README.md

 #### Generating a CSR

+To get a proper CA signed Digital Certificate you will need to contact your domain name provider or a Certification Authority.
+Follow their instructions.
+Typically they will require a CSR that is generated on the Server Machine.
+The following is an example of generating a CSR:

-brillserver@brill1 BrillServer % keytool -genkey -keysize 2048 -keyalg RSA -alias tomcat -keystore brill_2021_keystore.jks
+brillserver@brill1 BrillServer % keytool -genkey -keysize 2048 -keyalg RSA -alias tomcat -keystore brill_keystore.jks
 Enter keystore password:
 Re-enter new password:
 What is your first and last name?